The Best Way to Save is a Health Savings Account

 - You can pay for medical expenses with pre-tax funds.
 You receive a tax deduction when you contribute the funds to the account, the funds grow tax-free, and then you avoid any taxation when you withdraw the funds to pay for qualified medical expenses.

 - Furthermore, unlike a Flexible Spending Account (FSA), you don’t have to spend the money each year.
 The funds continue to grow tax-free for as long as you maintain the account.
-So, if you have to choose between an FSA and an HSA — and if you can keep the acronyms straight — an HSA is almost always better.
+So, if you have to choose between an FSA and an HSA — and if you can keep the acronyms straight — an HSA is better.

 What’s the catch?